 So what changed?

-In 1976, the Supreme Court passed the Animal Welfare Act of 1976.
-This groundbreaking act made dogfighting officially illegal in all 50 states.
+In 1976, Congress amended the Animal Welfare Act of 1966 to address dog fighting, among other issues.
+This groundbreaking amendment made dogfighting officially illegal in all 50 states.
 Today, dogfighting is a felony in all 50 states, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.
 In most states, the possession of dogs for the purpose of fighting is also a felony offense.
 As well as, being a spectator at a dogfight is illegal in all states except Montanan and Hawaii.
 Unfortunately, many times when an act is made criminal, it draws the attention of criminals.

 As dogfighting began to re-emerge in the 1980s, animal advocates put an increased focus on the cruel, barbaric and illegal blood sport.
 The inadvertent and unfortunate side effect of this new movement was that some people began to seek out Pit Bulls for illicit purposes.
 The criminal set began trying to squeeze these dogs into a mold they were never designed to fit.
 The breed who was once bred to treat every stranger like a long-lost friend was now being used as guard and protection dogs and were being fought in underground fighting rings.
 The demand for pit bulls led to many owners breeding their own dogs without concern for temperament or socialization and for the purpose of making a profit, rather than providing a responsible home.
 Soon Pit Bulls were associated with poverty, “urban thugs” and crime.
 They were viewed as money-making commodities instead of family members and companions.